mshwery/mattshwery.com/_posts/2013-03-28-Device-Independence.md

 title: Device Independence
 ---

-Unfortunately, for all the methodologies that are used in Responsive Web Design, we still cling to the artifacts of old things.
+The world of screens is multiplying, and with it the use of Responsive Design.
+But [we're still figuring it out](http://alistapart.com/article/responsive-web-design).

-#### The web is responsive by design.
+#### The web is responsive by default.

-We aren't really talking about the web so much as we're talking about browsers.
+Not really the web so much as I mean browsers.
 Browsers render html rather flexibly.
 Elements have default styles that allow fluidity.
-For every style you write, you are creating a more rigid definition of how an element should be rendered.
+For every style rule you write, you are creating a more rigid definition of how an element should be rendered.

-#### So use media queries.
+#### What if I use media queries?

 That's great.
-Really, media queries are a handy way to define styles selectively.
+Really, media queries are a handy way to define styles selectively so your.
 For awhile I used to do something like this:

 ~~~ css
   @media all and (max-device-width: 480px) { … }
 ~~~

-I was trying to narrowly define rules for a specific size (this one caters to iPhone 4-).
-This doesn't work on iPhone 5, nor on many Android devices.
-I was defining breakpoints by device.
+I defined media query breakpoints around devices that I am familiar with: like the iPhone.
+But this one wont target iPhone 5, nor many Android devices.

-But what I should have been doing was this:
+I should have been doing this:

 ~~~ css
   @media all and (max-width: 600px) { … }